For years, I struggled with the chaos of a disorganized craft room, constantly feeling overwhelmed by the clutter. Then, we moved.

 - The pale pink color Diane chose to paint the cabinet is lovely and elegant.
 The distressed look really makes it feel like an heirloom.

 My favorite part about this piece is that it’s on wheels!
 How amazing is that?
 Suddenly, what seems like a hulking immovable piece of furniture can actually be a mobile station.
 You can actually rearrange the furniture in your craft room.

 It’s amazing.
 I think I should start adding caster wheels to everything.

-I’m a little sad that the inside isn’t lined with some beautiful pattern hiding behind all the storage bins and drawers.
+I’m a little sad that the inside isn’t lined with some beautiful pattern hiding behind all the craft room storage bins and drawer dividers.
 But it sounds like Diane is planning on replacing some of the wood to keep this heirloom piece going strong for another hundred years.